tuupola/esp_i2c_helper/README.md

 The ESP32's I2C drivers work, but they are built for one piece of code to open, use and close a port.
 Currently configuring components that talk to peripherals on an I2C bus involves providing the same SDA and SDC pins and clock speeds again and again.
 Everyone's code ends up duplicating the same string of low-level commands to talk to the ESP32 I2C driver.
 What's needed is a hardware abstraction layer (HAL) that can just read and write bytes to I2C connected hardware, plain and simple.

 But we need more than that: when components actually want to use the same I2C bus, they will get errors when the port is already open.
-People sometimes end up editing component code to ignore the error from `i2c_driver_install` in all but the first component initialised.
+People sometimes end up editing component code to ignore the error from `i2c_driver_install` in all but the first component initialized.

 ### "The Multi-Thread Issue"